marcanthonyconcepcion/GeometryDemo/README.md

 The objective of this project is to perform test-driven development to define each shape into production.
 The test methods of the following test classes are created first before creating each of the shape classes for production.
 1. Test Three Dimensional Shapes
+-   test_prism() to create and test the base class Prism.
--	test_rectangular_prism() to create and test Rectangular Prism class and to further test Prism base class.
+-	test_rectangular_prism() to create and test Rectangular Prism class.
 -	test_sphere() to create and test Sphere class.
--	test_cylinder() to create and test Cylinder class and to further test Prism base class.
+-	test_cylinder() to create and test Cylinder class.
--	test_triangular_prism() to create and test Triangular Prism class and to further test Prism base class.
+-	test_triangular_prism() to create and test Triangular Prism class.
--	test_cube() to create and test Cube class and to further test Prism base class.
+-	test_cube() to create and test Cube class.
 2. Test Two Dimensional Shapes
 -	test_rectangle() to create and test Rectangle class.
 -	test_circle() to create and test Circle class.